cran/ctrdata/README.md

 designs and conduct of trials and their availability for patients.
 The package is to be used within the [R](https://www.r-project.org/) system.

-Last edit 2019-03-06 for version 0.14.1, with bug fixes and new
+Last edit 2019-03-27 for version 0.17.0, with bug fixes and new
 features:

   - dates are now returned as Date types, and some Yes / No fields are returned as logical, by function `dbGetFieldsIntoDf()`,
   - personal annotations can be added when records are retrieved from a register (new options `annotate.text` and `annotate.mode` for function `ctrLoadQueryIntoDb()`), for later use in analysis, and
-  - synonyms of active substances to better find trials can be retrieved with function `ctrFindActiveSubstanceSynonyms()`.
+  - synonyms of active substances to better find trials can be retrieved with function `ctrFindActiveSubstanceSynonyms()`,
+  - improved functioning with remote Mongo databases, and removed need for local installation of MongoDB.

 Main features: